Camp Living Stones

 Often, students form bonds with counselors that last for years.

-Whether it is the outdoor recreation, community service activities, morning devotionals, testimonial times, evening sessions or lunch conversations, we constantly seek to challenge students to apply what they are experiencing to their spiritual life.
+Whether it is the outdoor recreation, serving our community, morning devotionals, testimonial times, evening sessions or lunch conversations, we constantly seek to challenge students to apply what they are experiencing to their spiritual life.

 In scripture, we see evidences of Jesus and the apostles utilizing their experiences to launch into deep spiritual insights.
 They were not limited to holy discussions in the temple.
-No!
-They often related their ordinary experiences to express beautiful, gospel truths.
-We encourage the same practice.
-We want students to see the realities of scripture in both the holy and the ordinary.
+Instead, they often related their ordinary experiences to express beautiful, gospel truths.
+We encourage the same practice and we want students to see the realities of scripture in both the holy and the ordinary.

 So, whether they are learning in a chapel worship service or pressure-washing a deck, our staff challenges students to be sensitive to the Holy Spirit in relating these experiences to their spiritual life.